DanielMFernandes/CCNA_Course_Notes/Course_Notes/Security_Fundamentals.md

 MAN-IN-THE-MIDDLE ATTACKS

-- In a MAN-IN-THE-MIDDLE attack, the ATTACKER places himself between the SOURCE and DESTINATION to eavesdrop on communications, or to modify traffic before it reaches the DESTINATION
+- In a MAN-IN-THE-MIDDLE attack, the attacker places himself between the SOURCE and DESTINATION to eavesdrop on communications, or to modify traffic before it reaches the DESTINATION
 - A common example is ARP SPOOFING, also known as ARP POISONING
 - A HOST sends an ARP REQUEST, asking for the MAC ADDRESS of another DEVICE
-- The TARGET of the request sends an ARP REPLY, informing the requester of it’s MAC ADDRESS
+- The target of the request sends an ARP REPLY, informing the requester of it’s MAC ADDRESS
 - The ATTACKER waits and sends another ARP REPLY after it’s legitimate replier

 ![image](https://github.com/psaumur/CCNA/assets/106411237/86cee6cd-845a-4732-bfec-4cfe18101322)

-- In PC1’s ARP table, the entry for 10.0.0.1 will have the ATTACKER’S MAC ADDRESS
+- In PC1’s ARP table, the entry for 10.0.0.1 will have the attacker’s MAC ADDRESS
-- When PC1 tries to send traffic to SRV1, it will be forwarded to the ATTACKER instead
+- When PC1 tries to send traffic to SRV1, it will be forwarded to the attacker instead
-- The ATTACKER can inspect the messages, and then forward them on to SRV1
+- The attacker can inspect the messages, and then forward them on to SRV1
-- The ATTACKER can also modify the messages before forwarding them to SRV1
+- The attacker can also modify the messages before forwarding them to SRV1
 - This compromises the CONFIDENTIALITY and INTEGRITY of communication between PC1 and SRV1

 ![image](https://github.com/psaumur/CCNA/assets/106411237/07ebfebd-0686-436a-8990-853e3fee4377)